tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

 8. Start **Chrome** and open the JavaScript Console by going to **View > Developer > JavaScript Console**.
 9. In Chrome, go to **File > Open File** and select the **weather.html** file.

-    The page body will be blank, but the weather response should be logged to the JavaScript Console.
-Open the Console by going to **View > Developer > JavaScript Console**.
+    The page body will be blank, but the weather response should be logged to the JavaScript Console (due to the `console.log(response)` code in the request).
 If you expand the object returned to the console, it will look as follows:

     <a class="noCrossRef" href="https://idratherbewriting.com/learnapidoc/assets/files/weather-plain.html"><img src="images/jsonpayloadweather.png" alt="JSON payload from weather API logged to console" /></a>

-    Note that Chrome tells you whether each expandable section is an object or an array.
-Knowing this is important to accessing the value through JavaScript dot notation.

-    The following sections will explain this AJAX code a bit more.
+    This information is now available for you to integrate into your page.